Tuesday, January 6, 2026

 January 6, 2026

 Morning bus today to Singapore, with immigration clearance at the causeway between the two nations.
-Singapore was a small fishing village that became an entrepĂ´t for international trade, attracting immigrants from China and the Tamil area of India, in addition to the local Malays.
-At the end of the British Colonial era, the ethnically heterogeneous colony chose not to join.
-Malaysia, instead forming its own city-state.
+Singapore was a small fishing village that became an big entrepĂ´t for international trade, attracting immigrants from China and India, in addition to the local Malays.
+At the end of the British Colonial era, the ethnically heterogeneous colony chose not to join Malaysia, instead forming its own city-state.
 There are four official languages: Mandarin Chinese, Tamil, Malay and English.
 Most people speak their natal tounge plus English.

-Wandering to the National Gallery, there was a special exhibit on loan from the Museum of Fine Arts in Boston.
-I viewed the general collections, emphasizing art depicting the history of Singapore.
+Wandering to the National Gallery, there was a special exhibit on loan from the Museum of Fine Arts in Boston, which I skipped.
+I viewed the general collections, emphasizing art depicting the history of Singapore and southeast Asia.

 Raffles Hotel, home of the Singapore sling cocktail

-The Art Museum's architecture betrays tge buildings' origins as Colonial administrative centers
+The Art Museum's architecture betrays the buildings' origins as Colonial administrative centers

 View of Songapore, late 1800s